Scaling Your Ecommerce Business In 2022: 5 Market Forces You Can’t Afford To Ignore

 Let’s face it: trying to scale your business during a mid-pandemic economic downturn is never going to be at the top of anyone’s bucket list.

 Add to that the ongoing uncertainty currently defining the UK’s post-Brexit relationship with Europe, and the picture initially appears grim.
 Your ability to expand capacity, hire new staff, develop new product ranges, optimise the order fulfilment process or reinvest profits back into the business are all dependent on current market conditions.

-But as the UK emerges out of lockdown and the vaccination programme progresses, there are glimmers of hope on the economic horizon for eCommerce companies trying to scale.
+But as the UK learns to live with Covid and moves towards endemicity, there are glimmers of hope on the economic horizon for eCommerce companies trying to scale.

 If your company relies heavily on goods imported from the EU, or if much of your business is directed towards selling in Europe, you’ll need to adapt your growth strategy to offset the ongoing impact of Brexit.

 Efficiency and compliance is key, and there’s little room for error in a new and uncertain marketplace.

 These are just some of the ways that Brexit has already impacted eCommerce businesses:

 - A more complicated order fulfilment process that affects margins